scikit-maad/scikit-maad/README.md

 }
 ````

-## Contributions and bug report
+## Feedback and contributions
 Improvements and new features are greatly appreciated.
-If you would like to contribute developing new features or making improvements to `scikit-maad`, please refer to our [contributors guide](CONTRIBUTING.md).
+If you would like to contribute submitting issues, developing new features or making improvements to `scikit-maad`, please refer to our [contributors guide](CONTRIBUTING.md).
 To create a positive social atmosphere for our community, we ask contributors to adopt and enforce our [code of conduct](CODE_OF_CONDUCT.md).

 ## About the project
 In 2018, we began to translate a set of audio processing functions from Matlab to an open-source programming language, namely, Python.
 These functions provided the necessary tools to replicate the Multiresolution Analysis of Acoustic Diversity (MAAD), a method to estimate animal acoustic diversity using unsupervised learning (Ulloa et al., 2018).
 We soon realized that Python provided a suitable environment to extend these core functions and to develop a flexible toolbox for our research.
 During the past few years, we added over 50 acoustic indices, plus a module to estimate the sound pressure level of audio events.
 Furthermore, we updated, organized, and fully documented the code to make this development accessible to a much wider audience.
 This work was initiated by [Juan Sebastian Ulloa](https://www.researchgate.net/profile/Juan_Ulloa), supervised by Jérôme Sueur and Thierry Aubin at the [Muséum National d'Histoire Naturelle](http://isyeb.mnhn.fr/fr) and the [Université Paris Saclay](http://neuro-psi.cnrs.fr/) respectively.
 Python functions have been added by [Sylvain Haupert](https://www.researchgate.net/profile/Sylvain_Haupert), [Juan Felipe Latorre](https://www.researchgate.net/profile/Juan_Latorre_Gil) ([Universidad Nacional de Colombia](https://unal.edu.co/)) and Juan Sebastián Ulloa ([Instituto de Investigación de Recursos Biológicos Alexander von Humboldt](http://www.humboldt.org.co/)).
 For an updated list of collaborators, check the [contributors list](https://github.com/scikit-maad/scikit-maad/graphs/contributors).